abrotman/related-domains-by-dns/rdbd.md

 relationship between those two domains, or if one might be an attacker attempting to impersonate the other.
-Service providers of various kinds may err on the side of caution and mark the secondary domain being more likely spammy or invalid because it is not clear that they are in fact related.
+Service providers of various kinds may err on the side of caution and mark the secondary domain being untrustworthy or abusive because it is not clear that they are in fact related.
+Another possible use case could be where a company has two websites in different languages, and would like to correlate their ownership more easily, consider `example.at` and `example.de`.

 Using "Related Domains By DNS", or "RDBD", it is possible to indicate that the secondary domain is related to the primary domain.